Taking your Caravan, Motorhome or Campervan on Condor Ferries

 Travelling to the UK, Channel Islands or France with your caravan, motorhome or campervan means you will need to plan ahead!
 The following page will give you helpful advice and information to help you plan your ferry trip with your caravan or trailer.

-exact dimensions of your vehicle (including the tow bar) and your caravan height and length ready before you make your booking
+dimensions of your vehicle (including the tow bar) and your caravan height and length ready before you make your booking as we need

-as we need to know the exact dimensions (length/height) of your vehicle - rates are calculated according to size.
-Caravans/motorhomes/campervans must
+to know the exact dimensions (length/height) of your vehicle - rates are calculated according to size.
+Caravans/motor homes/campervans

 Taking your Caravan to Jersey